anima-wg/brski-cloud/anima-brski-cloud.md

 In step 2, the pledge sends a voucher request to the Cloud Registrar.

-The Cloud Registrar determines pledge ownership look up as outlined in {{pledgeOwnershipLookup}}, and determines the owner Registrar domain.
+The Cloud Registrar determines pledge ownership look up as outlined in {{pledgeOwnershipLookup}}, and determines the Owner Registrar domain.
-In step 3, the Cloud Registrar redirects the pledge to the owner Registrar domain.
+In step 3, the Cloud Registrar redirects the pledge to the Owner Registrar domain.

 Steps 4 and onwards follow the standard BRSKI flow.
-The pledge establishes a provisional TLS connection with the owner Registrar, and sends a voucher request to the owner Registrar.
+The pledge establishes a provisional TLS connection with the Owner Registrar, and sends a voucher request to the Owner Registrar.
 The Registrar forwards the voucher request to the MASA.
 Assuming the MASA issues a voucher, then the pledge verifies the TLS connection with the Registrar using the pinned-domain-cert from the voucher and completes the BRSKI flow.